Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 A demo tape is recorded, with minimal equipment, and passed on to Island Records, the label of such acts as Traffic; contacts with other labels including the Beatles' own Apple Records.

-from the underground paper International Times lead to
+underground paper International Times lead to Caravan's first

 [28] London, Middle Earth [supporting Fairport Convention,